fl-yu/yulabgenomics/content/authors/wang/_index.md

 ---
 # Display name
-title: Cuiyi Yang（杨翠怡）
+title: Wang Chen（陈旺）

 # Username (this should match the folder name)
 authors:
-  - cuiyi
+  - wang

 # Is this the primary user of the site?
 superuser: false